Katherine Heigl Shares Photos of Her Weight Loss Almost 14 Months After Birth of Son Joshua

 The mother of three, 39, shared three photos of herself on Instagram Monday to show off her weight loss progress nearly 14 months after giving birth to her third child, 13-month-old son Joshua Bishop.

-Heigl shared a candid post about her weight, writing about her journey to lose the baby weight.
+Heigl shared a candid post about her journey to lose the baby weight.

 “The first pic was taken one month after he was born.
 The second pic was taken almost a full year later and the last pic was taken this weekend,” the actress wrote.
 “I wish I had a few from in between the first and second so you could really see how slow my progress was but alas…I was busy covering it all up those months, not posing in my unders!”